HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 * `hc!report domestic.protocols 15`

-This command here tells the Mxtress AI that the drone typing it out intends to obey the domestic.protcols for 15 minutes.
+This command here tells the Mxtress AI that the drone typing it out intends to obey the domestic.protocols for 15 minutes.
 Before the drone proceeds with its assigned tasks, it will be asked to elaborate on its intentions within this protocol.
 An example could be:

 * `0001 :: Drone 0001 will clean up its desk and wash all accumulated dishes.`